shreyas07-master/Bionic-Bee/README.md

 🎓 4.
-STEM & Educational Impact :
+STEM learning & Educational Impact :

-Inspires students and engineers by showing how nature-inspired design can lead to practical technology.
+This Inspires students & engineers by showing how nature-inspired design can lead to practical technology.

 Used in Festo’s STEM programs to teach topics like:

-Mechatronics
+> Mechatronics

-Aerodynamics
+> Aerodynamics

-Systems integration
+> Systems integration

-Environmental sensing
+> Environmental sensing